rescipy-project/rescipy-lectures/docs/python.rst

 Actually, one does not need at all to be a programmer in order to use Python for data analysis, still, knowing the basis of the language will help you immensely in doing it properly.

-The `section 1.2 <https://scipy-lectures.org/intro/language/python_language.html>`_ of the Scipy Lecture Notes dedicated to Python provides a very good introduction to the language itself, and initially one should at least be familiar with the sections `1.2.1 <https://scipy-lectures.org/intro/language/first_steps.html>`_, `1.2.2 <https://scipy-lectures.org/intro/language/basic_types.html>`_ and `1.2.3 <https://scipy-lectures.org/intro/language/control_flow.html>`_.
+The `section 1.2 <https://scipy-lectures.org/intro/language/python_language.html>`_ of the SciPy Lecture Notes dedicated to Python provides a very good introduction to the language itself, and initially one should at least be familiar with the sections `1.2.1 <https://scipy-lectures.org/intro/language/first_steps.html>`_, `1.2.2 <https://scipy-lectures.org/intro/language/basic_types.html>`_ and `1.2.3 <https://scipy-lectures.org/intro/language/control_flow.html>`_.
 It would still be useful to go through the rest, also if you are interested in write some code or automatize some operations.
 In the latter case, the `Spyder <https://docs.spyder-ide.org/>`_ development environment, included in Anaconda, could come in handy.

 Depending on your inclination, these same basic aspects are covered in more detail in chapters 1 to 5 of the excellent official `Python tutorial <https://docs.python.org/3/tutorial/>`_, while if you are planning to develop code, consider going through the chapters 6 to 10.